Charles Ashleigh

-Charles Ashleigh (1892–1974) was an English labour activist, writer, and translator who became prominent in the Industrial Workers of the World (IWW) and later the Communist Party of Great Britain.
+Charles Ashleigh (25 November 1888 – 25 December 1974) was an English labour activist, writer, and translator who became prominent in the Industrial Workers of the World (IWW) and later the Communist Party of Great Britain.

 Life

-Ashleigh was born in West Hampstead, London in 1892.
+Ashleigh was born in West Hampstead, London in 1888.
 His mother was Lillie Ashleigh living at 66 West End Lane, on the corner with Cleve Lane.
 Later, in about 1918, he stated he was not married and that his father was deceased but no name was given.

-Around 1905 or 1906 Ashleigh had been in London as in a letter he mentioned meeting a Mrs Horsley, outside Cornwall Hall, wishing to attend a lecture which had been cancelled.
+Around 1905 or 1906, Ashleigh had been in London as in a letter he mentioned meeting a Mrs Horsley, outside Cornwall Hall, wishing to attend a lecture which had been cancelled.
 In 1909 he lectured on socialism across Wales.

 In 1916, seven members of the IWW were killed by sheriff's deputies during the Everett Massacre.
 74 IWW members were then arrested.
 Ashleigh worked for the Everett Prisoners’ Defense League during their trial.

 While working as a journalist in San Francisco, Ashleigh was arrested on October 20, 1917, during a national sweep of radical leaders and organizers.
 Ashleigh was put on trial for seditious conspiracy, conspiracy to injure civil rights, and conspiracy to obstruct the military service with other IWW leaders in Chicago in 1918.
-He was sentenced to 10 years in the United States Penitentiary, Leavenworth, Kansas on September 7, 1918, Ashleigh was inmate 13115.
+He was sentenced to 10 years in the United States Penitentiary, Leavenworth, Kansas, on September 7, 1918, Ashleigh was inmate 13115.
 A fellow inmate was William D. Haywood, together with around 90 others from the IWW.
 His sentence was commuted on December 26, 1921, after Ashleigh agreed to be deported to England.

 After his release from prison Ashleigh moved to New York City at the insistence of The Liberator, which had published his prison poems and implored their readers to fund his bail.
 While in New York, Ashleigh befriended the Jamaican poet, Claude McKay.
 The pair were romantically involved off and on throughout the 1910s and 1920s.
-In 1922 the pair traveled together to the 4th World Congress of the Communist International in Petrograd, USSR.
+In 1922, the pair traveled together to the 4th World Congress of the Communist International in Petrograd, USSR.
 The following year the pair traveled to Berlin and reconnected in Nice in 1926.

-Ashleigh died from cancer on December 25, 1974.
+Ashleigh died from cancer on 25 December 1974 in Brighton.

 Two small collections of interviews with Ashleigh are held at Wayne State University's Walter P. Reuther Library and the Special Collections Library at Nuffield College, Oxford.